 VTS-Pilots Issue Committee (VPIC).
-Founded in 1995, the VPIC-comprised of VTS' Operations Director, Operations Administrator, Training Coordinator and members of the San Francisco Bar Pilots-meets approximately every quarter to discuss how VTS and the Bar Pilots can better serve each other.
+Founded in 1995, the VPIC-comprised of the VTS Director, Operations Center Supervisor, Training Coordinator and members of the San Francisco Bar Pilots-meets as needed to discuss how VTS and the Bar Pilots can better serve each other.
 Both agencies might bring in scenarios or review recordings, then discuss the interactions from their respective points of view.
 For example, VTS may explain why a particular deviation request from RNA regulations was not granted.
 With the VPIC interaction, VTS can explain the response from a VTS perspective, and the pilots can then explain why a requested deviation seemed safer from the pilot's point of view.

-In addition to providing a forum for discussion, VPIC meetings have produced the automation of the transmission of ships' arrival and departure information between VTS and the Pilots, the development of a communication protocol to resolve communication issues around marine construction projects, and the refinement of reporting procedures in order to provide mariners with more accurate reports of ongoing marine construction in the Bay area.
+In addition to providing a forum for discussion, VPIC has produced an anchorage berthing protocol, the development of a communication protocol to resolve communication issues around marine construction projects, and the refinement of reporting procedures in order to provide mariners with more accurate reports of ongoing marine construction in the Bay area.